pingcap/tidb-operator/en/tidb-toolkit.md

         kubectl exec ${pod_name} -n ${namespace} -c tikv -- kill -s TERM 1
         ```

-    3. Start the debug container:
+    3. Wait for the TiKV container to restart, and enter the container:

         {{< copyable "shell-regular" >}}

         ```shell
-        tkctl debug ${pod_name} -c tikv
+        kubectl exec -it ${pod_name} -n ${namespace} -- sh
         ```

     4. Start using `tikv-ctl` in local mode.
-It should be noted that the root file system of `tikv` is under `/proc/1/root`, so you need to adjust the path of the data directory accordingly when executing a command:
+The default db path in the TiKV container is `/var/lib/tikv/db`:

         {{< copyable "shell-regular" >}}

         ```shell
-        tikv-ctl --db /path/to/tikv/db size -r 2
+        tikv-ctl --db /var/lib/tikv/db size -r 2
         ```

-        > **Note:**
-        >
-        >   The default db path of TiKV instances in the debug container is `/proc/1/root/var/lib/tikv/db`

 ## Use TiDB Control in Kubernetes